maddingo/killercoda-scenarios/README.md

 # Interactive Scenarios

-Unfortunately, Katacode is being shut down, and O'Reilly is including it in their Learning Platform, making it more complicated to publish content.
+Unfortunately, Katacode has been shut down.
+Killercoda is

 Visit https://www.killercoda.com/maddingo to view the profile and interactive scenarios